arangodb/docs-hugo/site/content/3.12/develop/integrations/arangodb-datasource-for-apache-spark.md

 ### SSL

-To use TLS secured connections to ArangoDB, set `ssl.enabled` to `true` and configure the certificate to use.
+To use TLS-secured connections to ArangoDB, set `ssl.enabled` to `true` and configure the certificate to use.
 This can be achieved in one of the following ways:

-- provide the Base64-encoded certificate as `ssl.cert.value` configuration entry:
+- Provide the Base64-encoded certificate as the `ssl.cert.value` configuration entry:

   ```scala
   val spark: SparkSession = SparkSession.builder()
     // ...